rancher/elemental-docs/docs/inventory-management.md

 Upon successful registration, the `MachineInventory` will inherit all `machineInventoryLabels` defined in the related `MachineRegistration`.
 Additionally, the machine `annotations` will also be updated on each successful registration.

-By default, Elemental Teal machines will attempt a registration update every 24 hours to update labels and annotations.
+By default, Elemental machines will attempt a registration update every 24 hours to update labels and annotations.

 #### Reference